erdemdev/llm-url-prompt/README.md

    - Specify your browser version and OS

 4. **Code Improvements**

    - Bug fixes
    - Performance improvements
    - Code cleanup
    - Documentation updates

 Please ensure your code follows the existing style and includes appropriate comments where necessary.

+## Roadmap

+- [ ] Create a UI for dynamically inserting new websites and XPaths, as website structures are constantly changing.